Nikhileshkovvuri/MSc-Project/README.md

 - Deployment on more powerful embedded systems for enhanced performance.

 ---

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements, please create a pull request or open an issue.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments
 - Public dataset used for training.
 - Inspiration from advancements in driver monitoring systems.

-Feel free to adapt this README to your repository by adding links and specific commands as needed!